Alberto Pollio: Chief of Staff

+General Alberto Pollio died unexpectedly in July 1914.
+His successor was General Luigi Cadorna.
 He died on 1 July 1914, just as World War I was about to begin; the circumstances of his death have led some authors to claim that the apparently austrophile general was actually murdered, to make way for Cadorna, who succeeded him as Chief of Staff.

 Personal life

-Pollio was married with Eleonora Gormasz, an Austrian noblewoman.
+Pollio was married to Eleonora Gormasz, an Austrian noblewoman.